PokerStars Big Game: End of The Big Game

 A key feature of The Big Game had been the NAPT passport awarded to the season champion Loose Cannon.
 The NAPT passport, valued at $50,000, consisted of entry fees and expenses for various NAPT tournaments.

 On April 15, 2011, along with similar competitors' sites, Pokerstars.com was seized and shut down by U.S. Attorney's Office for the Southern District of New York, which alleged it was in violation of federal bank fraud and money laundering laws.
 The company subsequently stopped allowing players from the United States to play real money games.

-The NAPT immediately ceased operation, eliminating the main prize for The Big Game's loose cannon.
+The NAPT immediately ceased operation, eliminating the main prize for The Big Games loose cannon.
 The second season had been filmed prior to the charges against Pokerstars, so this final season was able to run in the months after dismantling of the NAPT.

+On May 11, 2024, The Big Game returned as a YouTube show called "The Big Game On Tour".

+Season three

+After a long hiatus, PokerStars brought back its hugely popular show as The Big Game on Tour.
+The third season began airing on May 10, 2024, with episodes available on PokerStars’ YouTube channel starting on May 11, 2024.
+Joe Stapleton and James Hartigan commentated and both loose cannons were mentored by Season 1 loose cannon Nadya Magnus.

+The rules remained largely the same, though the loose cannons were now staked $50,000 instead of $100,000 (with the blinds now $100/$200).
+Any profit over $50,000 could be kept by the loose cannon.

+The first set of five episodes featured players like Phil Hellmuth, Lex Veldhuis, Alan Keating and Jennifer Tilly.
+The second set, aired later in the summer, had a fresh lineup including players like Phil Laak, Sam Grafton and Maria Ho.

+Season three was split into two parts: